nilx/simplest_color_balance/README.txt

 # ABOUT

 * Author    : Nicolas Limare <nicolas.limare@cmla.ens-cachan.fr>
+              Jose-Luis Lisani <joseluis.lisani@uib.es>
+              CAtalina Sbert <catalina.sbert@uib.es>
 * Copyright : (C) 2009, 2010 IPOL Image Processing On Line http://www.ipol.im/
 * Licence   : GPL v3+, see GPLv3.txt

 # OVERVIEW

-This source code provides two implementations of the "simplest color balance" image normalization, as described in IPOL
+This source code provides an implementation of the "simplest color balance" image normalization, as described in IPOL
     http://www.ipol.im/pub/algo/lmps_simplest_color_balance/

-* normalize_sort uses a simple sorting method
-* normalize_histo uses an histogram method, more efficient and requiring less memory
+This implementation uses an histogram method.

 This program reads PNG image, then scale the pixel values by an affine function such that a user-defined number of pixels are scaled